ajitrajasekharan/bert_vector_clustering/README.md

 - cat out

-  *BIO-SPECIES BIO-SPECIES BIO-SPECIES BIO BIO BIO BIO BIO BIO BIO*
+  *BIO-SPECIES 13 BIO-SPECIES 13 BIO-SPECIES 13*

   The descriptors "cat dog cow horse" are typically the predictions for a masked word in a sentence.
 The results are all BIO-SPECIES or BIO capturing the entity type of the masked word.
 Refer to the medium post link above for more details